Birthdate : 08/30/1999

 Fast and brave: Magnus was equally successful in Formula Renault 2.0 NEC in 2017, when he demonstrated a tremendous resilience during the Spa-Francorchamps round.
 After crashing at Raidillon at nearly 200kph in the first race following contact with a rival, Magnus was unconscious for two minutes, badly bruised and nursing a break in his upper leg.
 Mindful the title would be lost if he couldn’t race the next day, Magnus fought through the pain barrier, while his mechanics worked through the night to build up a new chassis.
 Heroically he won to keep his title dream alive up until the Hockenheim finale, only to lose out by two points following a tough season-closer with an older, uncompetitive chassis.

-Big win: Magnus was one of 500 applicants for the RACB National Team touring car scholarship for the 2019 and 2020 seasons.
+Big win: Magnus was one of 500 applicants for the RACB National Team touring car scholarship for the 2019 season.
 Le Mans 24 Hours legend Tom Kristensen was a member of the jury that picked Magnus ahead of four other finalists.

 Did you know?
-Following a strong TCR Europe season in 2019, Magnus was called up to represent Belgium in the Touring Car Cup event that formed part of the FIA Motorsport Games.
+Following a strong TCR Europe season in 2019, Magnus was called up to represent Belgium in the Touring Car Cup event that formed part of the inaugural FIA Motorsport Games at Vallelunga in Italy.
 He won the silver medal courtesy of a win and a third-place finish.

 CAREER SO FAR:

 2012: 3, Belgian Rotax Max Mini Championship; 3, Belgian X30 Junior Karting Championship